getify/You-Dont-Know-JS/es6 & beyond/ch6.md

 # You Don't Know JS: ES6 & Beyond
-# Chapter 6: New APIs
+# Chapter 6: API Additions

-From conversions of values to mathematic calculations, ES6 adds many static methods to various built-in natives and objects to help with common tasks.
-In addition, instances of the natives have new capabilities from various new prototype methods.
+From conversions of values to mathematic calculations, ES6 adds many static properties and methods to various built-in natives and objects to help with common tasks.
+In addition, instances of some of the natives have new capabilities via various new prototype methods.

+**Note:** Many of these features can be faithfully polyfilled.
+We will not dive into those details here, but check out "ES6 Shim" (https://github.com/paulmillr/es6-shim/) for standards-compliant shims/polyfills.

 ## `Array`